0b3r/angular-webpack2-boilerplate/readme.md

 This was originally part of [an ES6 training](bit.ly/es6-intro-slides) by [Kent C. Dodds](https://twitter.com/kentcdodds)

-Now I refactored it in correspondence with lesson from [Webpack.io](http://egghead.io/)
+Now I refactored it in correspondence with lesson from [egghead.io](http://egghead.io/)

-I'm using it to teach people about [Webpack](http://webpack.github.io/).

 ## Thanks